shanghuiyang/rpi-devices/README.md

 # rpi-devices
 [![Build Status](https://travis-ci.org/shanghuiyang/rpi-devices.svg?branch=master)](https://travis-ci.org/shanghuiyang/rpi-devices)

-rpi-devices let you drive the devices and sensors using a raspberry pi in pure golang.
-The following devices & sensors had been implemented in the current version, and I will keep implementing new devices and sensors.
+rpi-devices implements the drivers of devices or sensors for raspberry pi in pure golang.
+The drivers for the sensors below have been implemented, and I will keep developing for new sensors.

 |Sensors|Image|Description|Example|App|